maddymz/Bumpy-compiler/README.md

 This repository is for the group project of SER502.
 Compiler and Virtual Machine for a Programming Language.

 The language is called 'bumpy'.
-The link of the youtube video is

 ## System information
 The src (source folder) consists of the following folders - compiler and runtime.